Zielsone/DriftShop/README.md

 ## Shop Project

-This is my third project.
-I tried to create a minimalist sales website.
-Simple and clear blog section and offers.
+Here is my third project.
+It represents a small online shop.
+The design of the site is based on a css grid.

 [DriftShop](https://zielsone.github.io/DriftShop/)